Create a Hub for your Smart Home

 User and Directory Configuration

-Now we will add an account for Home Assistant called
+Now we will add an account for Home Assistant calledhomeassistantThis will only be used for running Home Assistant so we will use the extra arguments of

 homeassistant